Rock Creek Vacation During the Covid-19 Pandemic

 Taking a trip to Rock Creek, Montana during a pandemic might seem like heaven to some and scary to others.
 Staying in a vacation home, rather than a hotel where there are other guests, is the best way to go on vacation during these times.

-Our cabins have always been operated as self-check-in and check-out.
-There is no office, all transactions occur online.
+Our cabin is operated as self-check-in and check-out.
+There is no office; all transactions occur online.
 Our staff does not come into the cabins during your stay.

 Going on vacation and taking a break from the headlines is good for the mind and soul.
 Providing clean accommodations so guests can enjoy the Rock Creek Valley’s wide-open spaces, sparkling clear waters, and fresh mountain air is our commitment to all.
 If you decide to visit Rock Creek this year, or if you are concerned about your upcoming trip, we have some ideas for you on how to stay safe.